Mingxing-Li-JNU/Advance-Postponement-for-Replenishment-Assembly-Synchronization/README.md

 Each scenario sheet contains demand forecasts for the 15 products over the current period and the next three forecast periods.
 Rows represent products, while columns represent the rolling forecast periods.
 These sheets provide the stochastic product demand paths used in the AP replenishment optimization model.

-### Product-material relationship sheet: `BOM`
+### Product-component relationship sheet: `BOM`

-`BOM` records the bill-of-materials relationship between products and materials.
-Rows represent products, and columns represent materials.
-In the released benchmark instances, the entries indicate whether a material is required by a product.
-This matrix is used to convert product-level demand into material-level demand.
+`BOM` records the bill-of-components relationship between products and components.
+Rows represent products, and columns represent components.
+In the released benchmark instances, the entries indicate whether a component is required by a product.
+This matrix is used to convert product-level demand into component-level demand.

 ### Actual product demand sheet: `AD`